Krazytrain/Visual-Addons/README.md

 You can also download the file which gives you more options to edit the theme including removing buttons and other parts of discord.
 > [!IMPORTANT]
 > Make sure to enable dark mode in discord settings for the theme to apply properly!
-> (if you want light mode customize the theme color variables yourself)
 ### [Midnight](https://github.com/Krazytrain/Midnight/blob/main/Midnight-Default.css)
 ```
 @import url('https://krazytrain.github.io/Midnight/Midnight-Default.css');